jimmynicol/image-resizer/README.md

 ## Dependencies

-`image-resizer` only requires a working node/npm environment and `graphicsmagick`.
+`image-resizer` only requires a working node/npm environment and `libvips`.
 The necessary buildpack information to load your Heroku environment is included.

 ## Environment Variables